Xcuse Me

-Xcuse Me is a 2003 Hindi comedy-drama film.
-It is the sequel to N. Chandra's 2001 film Style.
+Xcuse Me is a 2003 India Hindi-language comedy thriller film directed by N. Chandra starring Sahil Khan, Sharman Joshi, Sonali Joshi and Jaya Seal.
+It is the sequel to the 2001 film Style.
+The film was released on 26 September 2003.

-Plot
+Synopsis

-Bantu/Nehal (Sharman Joshi) and Chantu/Amit (Sahil Khan) are unemployed, and are not able to get any jobs due to lack of experience.
-They come across an advertisement for a hotel management program in Goa, and make their way there.
+Bantu and Chantu are unemployed and are not able to get any jobs due to lack of experience.
+They come across an advertisement for a hotel management program in Ujjain, and make their way there.
 Once there, they hoodwink the trainer by posing as the nephew of the owner of the hotel, and thus enroll themselves in the training course.
 In the course of the program, they expose several employees and guests as cheats, earning their wrath but also the admiration of the two daughters of the hotel owners.
-Things turn sore for the two when the guests and former employees get together to avenge their humiliation.
+Things turn sour for the two when the guests and former employees get together to avenge their humiliation.